Which type of microscope can produce three-dimensional images of ... | Channels for Pearson+

 1

 Understand the different types of microscopes and their functions.
-A Compound Light Microscope uses visible light to illuminate and magnify specimens, typically producing two-dimensional images.
+A compound light microscope uses visible light to illuminate samples and is typically used for viewing live cells and tissues.
+A transmission electron microscope (TEM) uses electrons to view thin slices of specimens, providing detailed internal structures.
+A fluorescence microscope uses fluorescence to visualize specific components within cells.

-Learn about the Confocal Laser Scanning Microscope, which uses laser light to scan specimens and create detailed, two-dimensional images, often used for thick specimens by compiling multiple images.
+Recognize that a scanning electron microscope (SEM) is designed to produce detailed three-dimensional images of the surface of a specimen.
+It uses a focused beam of electrons to scan the surface, which interacts with the atoms in the sample to produce various signals that can be detected and used to form an image.

-Explore the Transmission Electron Microscope (TEM), which uses electron beams to pass through a specimen, providing high-resolution, two-dimensional images of internal structures.
+Consider the purpose of the observation.
+If the goal is to examine the surface structure of a cell in three dimensions, the SEM is the appropriate choice due to its ability to provide high-resolution images of the surface topology.

 Watch next